Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Sound familiar to you?

 Online studies can address all those considerations.
 By allowing you to advance your knowledge and your career by learning at home, online programs reduce costs associated with commuting or relocating.
-With asynchronous classes you can engage with any time day or night, they leave room in your schedule for picking up kids at soccer or attending late meetings at work.
+With asynchronous classes, you can engage at any time, day or night; they leave room in your schedule for picking up kids at soccer or attending late meetings at work.